AWS Target

 You can define an AWS target to be used with an AWS dynamic secrets or an AWS rotated secrets.

-Create an AWS Target from the CLI
+Create an AWS Target in the CLI

 To create an AWS target from the CLI, run the following command: